wen-git-acc/orderbook/README.md

 - Self match is not allowed, it will skip to next best available price.

-- Total equity will be returnn if /user/wallet/:userId endpoint is triggered.
+- Total account equity (balance + PnL) will be return if /user/wallet/:userId endpoint is triggered.

+- Support cross margin that checks if user account marigin is >10%.

+- Market price is determiend by last traded price.

+- Account margin calculation `/server/pkg/tarantool_pkg/helper.go`

+- PnL will realised when user closed the position by executing reverse direction.

+- Order will not execute and remove from order book if user account margin is detected unhealthy.

 ## How does the matching engine logic works (high level)?:

 1. Matching engine is triggered on every order submitted.
 Every order requested via the `POST /orderbook/orders/insert` endpoint will first pass into the matching engine after going through the first level of simple validation below.
     - Retrieve current's position to check the current state, proceed to calculate net position size if open position is at opposite direction.
-        -- With that say, placing reverse direction order will closed your current position and realized PNL.
+      - With that said, placing reverse direction order will closed your current position and realized PNL.
-        -- If the order position amount is larger than open position at reverse direction, all open position PNL will be realized and update the balance.
+      - If the order position amount is larger than open position at reverse direction, all open position PNL will be realized and update the balance.
 If there is net, logic will proceed to fulfiled the net position.
     - Retrieve the current user's wallet balance and validate if the wallet balance is equal to or more than the submitted request amount.
 2. The order is then passed into the matching engine and sent to the respective matching engine based on the order's side (1 is long, -1 is short).
     - Two matching engine logics are created.
 The logic is similar with slight differences that are hard to realize; hence, two functions are created to improve readability and future modification.
     - A panic handler is added to handle any unforeseen scenarios (technically).
-3. In the matching engine (`/server/pkg/tarantool_pkh/matching_engine.go`), the order book for the respective side is retrieved.
+3. In the matching engine (`/server/pkg/matching_engine/matching_engine.go`), the order book for the respective side is retrieved.
     - For long orders, the ask order book will be retrieved according to the market (eth/btc/etc).
     - For short orders, the bid order book will be retrieved according to the market (eth/btc/etc).
     - The orderbook data is extracted and rebuilt into an **array of arrays**, with ascending price as the first layer and ordered timestamp as the second layer.
 Please refer to the example below: